pombreda/lepl/doc-src/manual/intro-3.rst

-examples; `List() <api/redirect.html#lepl.support.list.List>`_ is new in Lepl 4).  `Node() <api/redirect.html#lepl.support.node.Node>`_ tries to combine Python's ``list`` and ``dict`` classes into one type, which sounds incredibly useful, but ends up being confusingly complex.
+examples; `List() <api/redirect.html#lepl.support.list.List>`_ is new in Lepl 4).  `Node() <api/redirect.html#lepl.support.node.Node>`_ tries to combine Python's ``list`` and ``dict`` classes into one type, which sounds incredibly useful, but ends up being a little too complex.

 If you use `Node() <api/redirect.html#lepl.support.node.Node>`_, your code will continue to work, but I would encourage you to consider switching to